ronaldpereira/Uri-Problems/README.md

 To run the program, use the terminal command : ./"anyname"

+Example :
-Example : Compiling --> gcc 1001.c -o test  AND
+Compiling --> gcc 1001.c -o test
 Running --> ./test